Home Doh Ref

 // Runs after element is in the DOM

-// Standard place for event binding, post-append manipulation
+// Event binding, post-append manipulation

 this.e.on('click', () => {